jxjo/Xoptfoil2/docs/worker/worker.md

 Two Bezier curves - one for the upper, one for the lower side - are matched to the airfoil to create a new, smoothed airfoil.

-For this, an internal, very fast optimization run is started, which uses a Simplex (Nelder-Mead) optimization to find a Bezier curve which matches as good as possible the original '.dat' airfoil.
+For this, an optimization run is started, which uses a Simplex (Nelder-Mead) optimization to find a Bezier curve which matches as closely as possible the original '.dat' airfoil.

 During this 'match-foil' optimization, particular attention is paid to the curvature of the leading and trailing edges in order to obtain a geometrically clean seed airfoil for the subsequent main optimization.

 As a result, 2 airfoils are generated:
 - a normal '.dat' file of the Bezier matched airfoil
-- a '.bez' file containing the controll points of the Bezier curves.
+- a '.bez' file containing the control points of the Bezier curves.

-Both file types can be visualized with the app [Airfoil Editor](https://github.com/jxjo/AirfoilEditor) as show below
+Both file types can be visualized with the app [Airfoil Editor](https://github.com/jxjo/AirfoilEditor) as shown below

 ![Bezier](../images/shape_bezier.png)